dji-sdk/Mobile-SDK-Doc/source/android-tutorials/SimulatorDemo.md

 ### Implementing Virtual Stick Control

  Since we have implemented the Joystick control, now let's continue to work on sending virtual stick flight control data to the aircraft.
-First, we create a DJIFlightController variable `mFlightController`, a Timer variable `mSendVirtualStickDataTimer`, a SendVirtualStickDataTask(extends from TimerTask class) variable `mSendVirtualStickDataTask` and four float variables on top of `onCreate()` method as shown below:
+First, we create a FlightController variable `mFlightController`, a Timer variable `mSendVirtualStickDataTimer`, a SendVirtualStickDataTask(extends from TimerTask class) variable `mSendVirtualStickDataTask` and four float variables on top of `onCreate()` method as shown below:

  ~~~java
     private FlightController mFlightController;